SETIatHCRO/Spikes/README.md

-## SPIKES - Spectrum Plotter and Interface Kit for Emissions Scanning
+## SPIKES - Spectrum Plotter and Interface Kit for EMI Scanning

 SPIKES is a test setup to capture the emission profiles of potential RFI emitters at the Hat Creek Radio Observatory.